hobyst/flmidi-101/flmidi-101.md

 | Message     | `90`                         | `81`                       | `127`                   |
 | Description | Note On message on channel 1 | Note A5 ("La5" on solfège) | 100% (maximum) velocity |

-Buttons on devices with DAW control capabilities usually use this same principle but with dumb `DATA2` value (since they only need to report the pressing of a specific button) and maybe a different `STATUS` byte so that they don't get misunderstood as key pressings.

 ### 1.2.
 System Exclusive (SysEx) messages